 Assessment of psychiatric changes in C9ORF72 frontotemporal dementia

 Recent neuroimaging evidence highlights cerebellar atrophy as one feature of frontotemporal dementia (FTD) with C9ORF72 mutation.
 Interestingly, C9ORF72 patients do not present with classic cerebellar symptoms, such as ataxia, but have instead a higher incidence of psychiatric changes compared to sporadic FTD.
 To date there exists no objective tool to assess such psychiatric changes due to cerebellar dysfunction.
-In the previous edition of Alzheimer's Research & Treatment, Downey and colleagues present a novel task, including a new apparatus, that targets such psychiatric disturbances.
+In the previous edition of Alzheimer's Research & Therapy, Downey and colleagues present a novel task, including a new apparatus, that targets such psychiatric disturbances.
 In the task participants are required to make self-other attributions, which have been shown to be dependent on the cerebellum in functional neuroimaging in healthy subjects.
 The data Downey and colleagues present on a case of C9ORF72 compared to four age-matched controls reveal that the patient shows impaired judgement only for other induced actions.
 These findings highlight the sensitivity of such a simple task to tap into potential cerebellar dysfunction in C9ORF72.
 Future studies are needed to now to determine whether this task is mediated solely via the cerebellum and is disease specific to C9ORF72.
 Nevertheless, this study is an important first step in the development of cerebellar-specific tasks tapping into psychiatric dysfunction, which will inform future diagnosis and disease management of patients with cerebellar dysfunction, and in particular C9ORF72.

 The recent discovery of a new genetic mutation (C9ORF72) in frontotemporal dementia (FTD) [1–3] has triggered a plethora of new research into this disease.
 Of particular interest are which clinical, cognitive and neuroimaging signatures are potential in vivo biomarkers for the C9ORF72 mutation.